 Carefully sliding to the edge of the Antarctic ice, Regina Eisert reached out and offered her hand to the curious juvenile whales that had come to check out the scientists.
-The inquisitive whales surfaced, as they did almost daily for five weeks this January and February, near an array of acoustical and video equipment that recorded their images and vocalizations.
+The inquisitive whales surfaced, as they did almost daily for five weeks last January and February, near an array of acoustical and video equipment that recorded their images and vocalizations.

 “We have to actively show with scientific evidence, using research and monitoring, whether the MPA is doing its job and is effectively protecting the marine environment,” says Eisert, who plans to return to the area around the same time next year.